 The Trophy Cup organization has supported the Make-A-Wish Foundation each year and every penny of entry fees is given to the cause.
 Additional activities such as a golf tournament, auction, and other activities add to the huge amount that has been donated to the very worthy cause.

-This year’s check to Make-A-Wish will push the total given to the organization to $2,000,000.
+Even without an event, the Make-A-Wish Foundation was given $100,000 last year, bringing the total to $2,100,000.
 The entire event is possible only through many volunteers supporting the Cup as well as the outstanding support from the host track, Tulare Thunderbowl.